CHIEF EMPIRE OFFICER

 Age 18–19

-T-Mobile corporate, eighteen years old.
+A T-Mobile store, eighteen years old.
 77 phones in a single day.
 Top 3 out of 300 reps.
 Not because I was a slick closer.
 Because I was an educator.
 I explained.
 I compared.
 I made the math the customer's math.

 I called it EduSales later.
 Back then I called it Tuesday.